TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-fss.md

 Specific problems and their solutions are listed below, but we highly recommend you try these two troubleshooting steps first:

 * Try running the [runbook locally](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#runbook-fails) before running it in Azure Automation.
 This can clarify if the issue is a bug in the runbook versus an issue with Azure Automation.
-* Investigate runbook [error streams](https://docs.microsoft.com/azure/automation/automation-runbook-output-and-messages#runbook-output) for specific messages and compare them to the errors below.
+* Investigate runbook [error streams](https://docs.microsoft.com/azure/automation/automation-runbook-output-and-messages#runbook-output) for specific messages and compare them to the errors below
 * [Update the Azure PowerShell](https://docs.microsoft.com/azure/automation/automation-update-azure-modules) modules in your Automation Account to the latest version

 ### Runbook is suspended or unexpectedly failed